-In the ongoing debate over whether or not traditional advertising has a place in a world that is becoming increasingly online, it can sometimes be difficult to determine which side is more convincing.
-After all, a business does not want to be considered obsolete when it comes to its marketing tactics.
-But recent surveys and reports show that traditional advertising is still very much in the game.
+In the ongoing debate over whether or not traditional advertising has a place in a world that’s mostly online, it can sometimes be difficult to determine which side is more convincing.
+After all, you don’t want your a business using obsolete marketing tactics.
+But recent surveys and reports show that traditional ads are still very much in the game.

 The evidence proves that traditional advertising continues to prove its value to businesses.
-Even Facebook guru Mark Zuckerberg knows how important it is, which is why he hires advertising professionals with backgrounds in traditional advertising.
+Even Facebook guru Mark Zuckerberg knows how important it is, which is why he hires advertising professionals.
 After all, when you know something works, why not use it?